Music For Abraham Lincoln

 Sixteenth President 1861-1865

-Young Abraham Lincoln During the Civil War, telegraph wires were strung to follow the action on the battlefield.
-But there was no telegraph office in the White House, so Lincoln went across the street to the War Department to get the news.
+Young Abraham Lincoln During the Civil War, telegraph wires were strung to follow the action on the battlefield but there was no telegraph office in the White House, so Lincoln went across the street to the War Department to get the news.

 Fast Fact: Abhorring war, Abraham Lincoln accepted War as the only means to save the Union.